Quakers in Africa

-There are about 196,800 members of the Religious Society of Friends, or Quakers, in Africa.
-African Friends make up around 52% of Friends internationally, the largest proportion on any one continent.
-Kenya has the largest number of Quakers in a single nation – about 146,300 in the year 2012 (according to the Friends World Committee for Consultation).
+There are about 180,000 members of the Religious Society of Friends, or Quakers, in Africa.
+African Friends make up around 49% of Friends internationally, the largest proportion on any one continent.
+Kenya has the largest number of Quakers in a single nation—about 119,000 in the year 2017 (according to the Friends World Committee for Consultation).
+The three main denominations of Friends, Friends United Meeting, Friends General Conference, and Evangelical Friends Church International, all have affiliated Yearly Meetings (associations) in Africa.
+There are also independent meetings in several African nations.

 South Africa & Central and Southern Africa Yearly Meeting

 Central and Southern African Yearly Meeting was founded by Friends from London Yearly Meeting.
 A meeting was first established in Cape Town in 1728.
-Friends worshipping in South Africa separated from London Yearly Meeting to become an independent Yearly Meeting in 1948.
+Friends worshiping in South Africa separated from the London Yearly Meeting to become an independent Yearly Meeting in 1948.

 Due to the historic links with London Yearly Meeting, worship is in the unprogrammed tradition, in contrast with Friends' meetings in East Africa.

 Kenya

 History

-On April 23, 1902 three Friends — Arthur Chilson, Edgar Hole, and Willis Hotchkiss — set sail from New York to Mombasa, Kenya.
+On April 23, 1902 three Friends—Arthur Chilson, Edgar Hole, and Willis Hotchkiss—set sail from New York to Mombasa, Kenya.
 They went on behalf of the Cleveland Friends Meeting.
 From there they made their way across by rail to Kisumu and then by foot to Kaimosi and set up a mission there on August 17.
 They came from the programmed tradition of Five Years Meeting (now Friends United Meeting).

 From that small beginning, Quakerism grew and spread throughout Kenya during the twentieth century, although it is still concentrated in the western area.
 A mission hospital (Kaimosi Hospital) was founded in 1941.
 The Friends Bible Institute opened in 1942.
 Friends gradually spread into other areas of Kenya, with another hospital (in Lugulu), an epilepsy colony, an agricultural college and a college of technology all being established, as well as many new churches.
 It also spread to the neighboring countries of Uganda and Tanzania.
 Due to the size, the original East Africa Yearly Meeting split into several smaller Yearly Meetings, some of these splits have been painful.

 Organization

-There is now one umbrella organisation - Friends Church in Kenya (FCK) - which brings together all fourteen Yearly Meetings in Kenya.
+There is now one umbrella organisation—Friends Church in Kenya (FCK)—which brings together all fourteen Yearly Meetings in Kenya.

 Yearly meetings in Kenya are part of the Friends United Meeting.
 They include: